Net Promoter Score: The Complete Guide to Measuring Customer Loyalty

 Customer success platforms and survey tools increasingly embed NPS calculators into their websites.
 This is smart because teams that calculate their net promoter score are revealing signals about their maturity and needs: their customer base size, response rates, and current satisfaction levels.

 A team calculating an NPS of 15 is actively looking for ways to improve.
 That is an engaged prospect for retention tooling, feedback-management platforms, and customer success software.
-CalcStack provides embeddable calculator tools that capture this intent — see how conversion rate optimization drives these outcomes in our conversion rate guide.
+CalcStack provides embeddable interactive tools that capture this intent, see how conversion rate optimization drives these outcomes in our conversion rate guide.

 Key takeaways